NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 - Links to services related to account
 - Links to actions the user can take (paying bills, transfer money between accounts, domestically, internationally, etc…)

-**Please get your bot to prioritise the most important user story after it's been written and share that to the Miro board**
+**Please get your bot to prioritise the most important user story after it's been written** and share that to the Miro board in "The Expert" block.